11 Things to Do on a Day Out in Greenwich, London

 It is the world’s only surviving tea clipper that almost didn’t survive to this day.
 This iconic 19th century ship was destroyed by a raging fire in 2014, but restoration work started straight away and it is now an award-winning visitor attraction.

-The Cutty Sark was designed to carry tea from China to England as fast as possible.
-And it did, as it was the fastest ship of her time.
 Now raised 3 metres above ground, you can walk underneath the hull and even touch the original planks and iron work.
 You can also visit the sailors’ quarters and get up close to her famous figurehead.

 Greenwich Foot Tunnel

 The Greenwich Foot Tunnel is a marvel of Victorian engineering that crosses underneath the River Thames.
 It links Greenwich with the Isle of Dogs, the site of the docks and the shipbuilding industry in London.
-It was built at the turn of the 20th century to allow workers living south of the Thames to reach their workplaces instead of having to use the expensive and unreliable ferry.

 The Foot Tunnel is still open and easily accessible, and has a lift that takes you down to the entrance.
 It is 504 metres long and, as it’s classified as a public highway, it is open 24 hours a day.
 Try and see if you can walk its length to the other side of the river!